 As a business, we need to generate revenue to sustain our content.
 We have financial relationships with some companies we cover, earning commissions when readers purchase from our partners or share information about their needs.
 These relationships do not dictate our advice and recommendations.
 Our editorial team independently evaluates and recommends products and services based on their research and expertise.
 Learn more about our process and partners here.

-Nonprofits are uniquely affected by specific marketing situations and difficulties.
+Nonprofits are uniquely affected by certain marketing situations and difficulties.

-While nonprofits share some of the same overall marketing challenges as other businesses, they’re uniquely affected.
-Other challenges are entirely exclusive to nonprofits.
-This article will cover the common marketing challenges faced by nonprofit organizations and how to overcome them as well as nonprofit marketing do’s and don’ts.
+While nonprofits share some of the same overall marketing challenges as other businesses, they’re also affected in unique ways.
+Some obstacles are common across organizations, while others are exclusive to the nonprofit world.
+We’ll highlight common marketing challenges faced by nonprofit organizations, share tips on overcoming them and list some pertinent nonprofit marketing do’s and don’ts.

-Good nonprofits try to funnel most of their funds to their main mission, which usually leaves little left for marketing.
-Yet, marketing is how they build awareness and interact with potential donors and volunteers.
+Budget planning can be challenging for nonprofits.
+Most organizations try to funnel the majority of their funds to their core mission, which usually leaves little left for marketing.
+Yet marketing is how they build awareness and connect with potential donors and volunteers.

 “I’ve found that nonprofits often struggle with limited marketing budgets while serving complex needs,” said Beth Southorn, executive director of the nonprofit LifeSTEPS.
 “We’ve had to be extremely resourceful, stretching each dollar while communicating nuanced social service value propositions.”